hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

      $ cd python-hpedockerplugin/ansible_3par_docker_plugin
      $ ansible-playbook -i hosts uninstall/uninstall_hpe_3par_volume_driver.yml --ask-vault-pass
      ```
      > **Note:** This process only adds or removes docker volume plugin in nodes in an existing cluster.
-It does not adds or removes nodes in Kubernetes/Openshift cluster
+It does not add or remove nodes in Kubernetes/Openshift cluster
    * On success after adding plugin on new nodes, the additional nodes will have a running docker volume plugin container
    * On success after removing plugin from specified nodes, docker volume plugin container will be removed